jason-moritz/receipt-processor-api/README.md

 - Docker
 - Github CLI

+1. Start docker desktop.

-Once the repo has been cloned, cd into the cloned directory. in your terminal, run the following commands:
+2. Clone repp and cd into the cloned directory.
+In your terminal, run the following commands:

 `docker build . -t receipt-processor-api:1.0`

-This will build the initial image.
+3. This will build the initial image.
 To run the image, run the following command:

 `docker run -dp 3000:3000 receipt-processor-api:1.0`